Redundant representations help generalization in wide neural networks: Results

-\paragraph{Clones reconstruct almost perfectly the full representation} From a geometrical perspective, the important features of the final representation correspond to directions in which the data landscape show large variations \citep{bengio2013representation}.
-A clone can be seen as a chunk that is wide enough to encode almost exactly these directions, but using much less neurons than the full final representation.
-We analyze this aspect by fitting all the $W$ activations starting from a random chunk of $w_c$ activations with ridge regression with a small regularization penalty according to Eq.~\eqref{eq:fit}.
-The blue profiles in Fig.~\ref{fig:hallmarks-mitosis}, bottom panels, show the~$R^2$ coefficient of fit as a function of the chunk size $w_c$ for pMNIST (left), CIFAR10 (center), CIFAR100 (right).
-When $w_c$ is really small, say below $6$ for pMNIST, $20$ for CIFAR10 and $60$ for CIFAR100, the~$R^2$ coefficient grows almost linearly with $w_c$.
-In this regime, adding a randomly chosen activation from the full representation to the chunk increases substantially $R^2$.
-When $w_c$ becomes larger $R^2$ reaches almost one and the representation enters what we call a mitosis phase.
-This transition happens when~$w_c$ is still much smaller than $W$ and correspond approximately to the regime in which the test error starts scaling with the inverse square root of $w_c$ (see Fig.~\ref{fig:chunk-error-scaling}).
-The almost perfect reconstruction of the original data landscape with few neurons can be seen as a consequence of the low \emph{intrinsic dimension} of the representation~\citep{ansuini2019intrinsic}.
+When $w_c$ becomes larger $R^2$ reaches almost one.
+This transition happens when $w_c$ is still much smaller than $W$ and corresponds approximately to the regime in which the test error starts scaling with the inverse square root of $w_c$ (see Fig.~\ref{fig:chunk-error-scaling}).
+The almost perfect reconstruction of the original data landscape with few neurons is a consequence of the low \emph{intrinsic dimension} (ID) of the representation~\citep{ansuini2019intrinsic}.
 The ID of the widest representations gives a lower bound on the number of coordinates required to describe the data manifold, and hence on the neurons that a chunk needs in order to have the same classification accuracy as the whole representation.
-The ID of the last hidden representation is 2 in pMNIST, 12 in CIFAR10, 14 in CIFAR100, numbers which are much lower that the width at which a chunk can be considered a clone.
+The ID of the last hidden representation is 2 in pMNIST, 12 in CIFAR10, 14 in CIFAR100, numbers which are much lower than $w_c^*$, the width at which a chunk can be considered a clone.

-\paragraph{Clones differ from each other by uncorrelated random noise} In the mitosis regime, the small residual difference between the representation chunks and the full representation can be approximately described as statistically independent random noise.
-The green profile of Fig. \ref{fig:hallmarks-mitosis}, bottom panels, show the mean absolute non-diagonal correlation of the residuals of the linear fit, a measure which indicates the level of correlation of the chunk representations and the full representation (see Methods).
-Before the mitosis width $w_c^*$, the residuals are not only large, but also significantly correlated, but as their width increases above $w_c^*$ the correlation drops basically to zero.
-Therefore, in network which are wider than~$w_c^*$ any two chunks of equal size $w_c > w_c^*$ can be effectively considered as equivalent copies, or clones, of the same representation, differing only by a small and non-correlated noise, consistently with the scaling law of the error shown in Fig. \ref{fig:chunk-error-scaling}.